HerveFrezza-Buet/bilan/example/README.txt

 - data.xlsx Contains the data (from A1).
 First line is a header of codes.
 - codes.txt  Associate a readable definition from a tag.
-- groups.txt Describe groups of codes (it is a code as well)
+- groups.txt Describe groups of codes
 - document.py This is a python file describing the document.

-There is an output directory where all the productions will be put.
+Run document.py and get the report.